 JOURNEY Magazine is a community-based online magazine that values the stories, work, efforts, and struggles from the perspective of a diversity of women.
 The writing style emerges from a story-telling framework.
 While the focus is on women’s stories, the writing style does not emerge from a hard-core critical theoretical feminist framework.
 That said, some of the contributors do write from critical theoretical perspective using a story-telling approach to explain complex issues.
-It may be good to keep in mind that grounded critical thinking values that not all writing emerges from a critical theoretical paradigm, and also value that critical thinking is more than criticizing.
+It may be good to keep in mind that grounded critical thinking values that not all writing emerges from a critical theoretical paradigm, and also values that critical thinking is more than criticizing.